hleveillegauvin/CodingClub/README.md

     city_id=$(jq '.[] | select(.name | match("paris";"i")) | select(.country | match("CA";"i")) | .id' "city.list.json")

-If you’ve been following closely, you might wonder why we hard coded the string `"paris"` in the previous query, instead of using the shell variable `$city`.
+If you’ve been following closely, you might wonder why we hardcoded the string `"paris"` in the previous query, instead of using the shell variable `$city`.
 The answer is that shell variables cannot be used as is in a `jq` command.
-However, we can reassign a shell variables to `jq` variables.
+However, we can reassign shell variables to `jq` variables.
 In the following command, we are using the `--arg` option to reassign the shell variable `$city` to the `jq` variable `$CITY`:

     city_id=$(jq --arg CITY "$city" '.[] | select(.name | match($CITY;"i")) | select(.country | match("CA";"i")) | .id' "city.list.json")